nftmakerio/NMKR-Aptos-Samples/README.md

 }
 '
 ```
+The AptosCollectionName is required, because the collection is the main object for the NFTs.
+The AptosCollectionImage is the image of the collection.
+The PayoutWalletAddressAptos is the address where the payments for the NFTs will be sent (the sellers wallet).\
+The MaxNftSupply must be 1, otherwise the Project is no NFT, but a Fungible Token project.
+At the moment we do not support FT Projects in the Aptos Blockchain.\
+The AddressExpireTime is the time in minutes, how long the payment address is valid.

+If you want to enable the Aptos Blockchain, set the EnableAptos to true.
+If you want to enable the Cardano Blockchain, set the EnableCardano to true.
+If you want to enable the Solana Blockchain, set the EnableSolana to true.

-You will receive an JSON Result (or an errormessage) with some informations:
+You will receive an JSON Result (or an errormessage) with some information:

 ```json
 {